-- Getting to experience the difference between the UK education system and the US.
-It has helped me work on my adaptability and I have learn so much culturally! - I have met some great people on my floor and have become friends with many of them. - How easy public transportation is to get to so many new places.
+- Getting to experience the difference between the UK education system and the U.S. It has helped me work on my adaptability and I have learned so much culturally! - I have met some great people on my floor and have become friends with many of them. - How easy public transportation is to get to so many new places.